-Visitors are decreasing in the Highlands as temperatures go down and rainfall goes up.
-In the Oriente, the comparatively drier weather remains, while on the coast, temperatures are pushing back up towards the levels of the high season.
-The Galapagos, however, remains very much in low season: one of the best months to get a deal on the usually expensive cruises.
+Visitors are decreasing in the Highlands as temperatures drop and rainfall increases.
+In the Oriente, the comparatively drier weather persists, while on the coast, temperatures are rising back toward high-season levels.
+The Galápagos, however, remains very much in low season: one of the best months to get a deal on the usually expensive cruises.

 Weather

 Quito & Highlands: Quito is broadly representative of the Highlands region, where change is in the air this month.
-Bright sunny spells remain, but some rainy days are also in evidence: there is overall twice the rain that there was just last month in the Quito area.
-Temperatures neither get as hot (average max 69.1°F/20.6°C) nor as cold (average min 45.5°F/7.5°C) as they did over July, August, and September.
+Bright, sunny spells remain, but some rainy days are also evident: there's overall twice the rain as there was just last month in the Quito area.
+Temperatures neither get as hot (average max 69°F/21°C) nor as cold (average min.
+46°F/8°C) as they did over July, August, and September.

-Desert Coastal Strip & Galapagos: It is still a fairly rain-free month along the coast.
-In Guayaquil, broadly representative of coastal Ecuador, temperatures are creeping back up in October (on average 85.6°F/25.1°C).
+Desert Coastal Strip & Galápagos: It is still a fairly rain-free month along the coast.
+In Guayaquil, which is broadly representative of coastal Ecuador, temperatures are creeping back up in October (averaging 86°F/25°C).
 The fogs along the seaboard persist, although there are beginning to be some clearer days.
-Fog and cooler, drier weather also continues in the Galapagos, with nutrients reducing water clarity (but making it more appealing to dive or snorkel in because more sea creatures are attracted by nutrients).
+Fog and cooler, drier weather also continue in the Galápagos, with reduced nutrients lowering water clarity (but making it more appealing to dive or snorkel because more sea creatures are attracted to nutrients).

 Crowds & Costs